ystepanoff/groolp/README.md

 - `scripts` subdirectory for your Lua scripts (containing a sample Lua script to get you started).
 - A sample Lua script to get you started.

+More examples of Lua scripts can be found [here](https://github.com/ystepanoff/groolp-lua-scripts).

 ## Contributions to .groolp

 Thank you for considering contributing to Groolp!
 Contributions of all kinds are welcome.